Fantastic-Fanta/PokeMacro/README.md

 # Pokemon Macro - Automated Shiny/Gradient Hunter

-An automated OCR-powered macro for Pokemon games on Roblox that helps you hunt for Shiny and Gradient Pokemon by automatically rejoining the game and monitoring chat notifications.
+An automated OCR-powered macro for PBB  (Alpha Modded) on Roblox that automates the process of soft resetting Shiny and Gradients by rejoining the game and monitoring chat notifications.

 ## Overview